Machinist General and Machine Tool Technology Courses

 Continued study of the theory and practical applications introduced in prerequisite courses.
 Course work includes the production of projects with multiple mating parts, using fundamental machine shop equipment such as vertical and horizontal milling machines, engine lathes, drill presses, and band saws.
 Emphasis on industrial shop safety, material selection, job planning, bench-work, quality control, and inspection.
 Processes and techniques are applied in the laboratory environment.
-(Formerly MTT210) 4 Credits (1 Lecture - 9 Lab) Prerequisite(s): MTT113 and MTT114 and MTT116 and MTT117 or MTT118 and MTT119.
+4 Credits (1 Lecture - 9 Lab) Prerequisite(s): MTT118 and MTT119.

 Abrasive Machining and Heat Treatment

 Theory and application of precision abrasive machining, including surface, form, cylindrical (ID/OD), and cutter grinding, as well as lapping and honing.
-Heat-treating processes such as carburizing, hardening, tempering, and annealing will be performed on carbon and tool steels.
+Heat-treating processes such as carburizing, hardening, tempering, and annealing are performed on carbon and tool steels.
 Aluminum oxide, silicon carbide, cubic boron nitride, and diamond wheels are used to finish projects to a high degree of accuracy.
-(Formerly MTT215) 4 Credits (1 Lecture - 9 Lab) Prerequisite(s): MTT212.
+4 Credits (1 Lecture - 9 Lab) Prerequisite(s): MTT212.

 Fixture Design and Fabrication

-Specialized off-campus, industry-based work experience applies knowledge and skills developed during automated Manufacturing/Machining/Toolmaking Technology instruction.
+Specialized off-campus, industry-based work experience applies knowledge and skills developed during Automated Manufacturing/ Machining/ Toolmaking/ Electrical/ Mechatronic Technology instruction.
 The experience also provides a functional understanding of the work environment, hones interpersonal and technical communication skills, and enhances social and civic competencies.
 Conducted in accordance with explicitly defined guidelines and procedures.
-3 Credits (0 Lecture - 15 Lab)
+3 Credits (0 Lecture - 15 Internship)